challenges to coastal bears

 urban development

-Increased urban development contributes to the loss of suitable habitat for our bears as well as bringing with it the potential for negative human-bear encounters arising from a variety of human activities such as: inadequate garbage and attractant management, increased vehicle traffic contributing to collisions with bears and other wildlife crossing roadways, and an increased numbers of people recreating in bear habitat areas.
+Increased urban development contributes to the loss of suitable habitat for bears and brings with it the potential for unwanted human-bear encounters: a variety of human activities such as inadequate garbage and attractant management, increased vehicle traffic and collisions with bears and other wildlife, and an increased numbers of people recreating in bear habitat areas.

 FARMERS AND LIVESTOCK CONFLICTS